 - If possible carry a few toys that the child has not played with in the last few months.

 - Carry appropriate clothing for your kids according to the weather at the destination.
 Do your research before starting.

 - A highly handy item when you travel alone with your little ones is a baby carrier (age-appropriate of course) or a stroller, even a simple umbrella stroller will do.

-Also, we travel with our double stroller to keep them safe and contained in strange places (airports and such places :)) You need not worry about losing them in crowded places.
+Also, we travel with our double stroller to keep them safe and contained in new/strange places (airports and other crowded places :)) You need not worry about losing them.

-Here are more tips from top travel blogging moms:
+Here are more tips for traveling with kids from top travel blogging moms

 Advice from Natalie of Cosmos Mariners: Destination Unknown blog